 I needed a network discovery tool to develop the presence feature, for that, I’ve used Go nmap bindings.

+One of the most tricky parts was the communication with the vacuum robot.
+I didn’t want to implement all the communication protocols by myself.
+Still, I didn’t find any suitable library in Go to do it (miio protocol implementation with the support of Roborock S7).
 After finding a suitable library in Python, I’ve developed a small module responsible for collecting the vacuum data and drawing the map with the last known path.
 I’m not used to this ecosystem, but there is such an amount of support and documentation everywhere on the web that it was not that difficult in the end.
 This python component is used by the server directly.

 Where does the data come from?